 Two of the top qualities customers consider when they shop online are cost and estimated time of delivery—the latter of which influences 68% of customers’ decision to purchase.

 A robust order fulfillment process makes it easier to meet those expectations.
 The less time you spend picking and packing orders and dealing with delays, the quicker you can get a customer’s order out of your warehouse.
-This guide shares how to do it.

 - What is order fulfillment?